African Development Bank (AfDB) | Independent Review Mechanism (IRM)

 Along with our partners, we have continued to advocate for the IRM to fully implement its policy and improve operations, and for the AfDB to play a constructive role in the complaint process.
 In May of 2018, we were in Abidjan for the AfDB’s Civil Society Forum, where we engaged with the bank’s board members, staff, and accountability office to call for improvements in institutional accountability.
 Prior to forum, we met with over 40 civil society partners to develop strategies for future engagement with the AfDB and other financiers operating in Africa.

 In October 2018, Accountability Counsel’s Stephanie Amoako participated in the annual African Coalition for Corporate Accountability (ACCA) General Assembly in Nairobi, Kenya.
 ACCA is a coalition of organizations from African countries that supports African communities and individuals whose human rights are adversely impacted daily by the activities of corporations, both multinational and domestic.
 Stephanie met with partners and stakeholders to share our work on accountability offices, including the AfDB’s IRM, and discuss strategies to hold corporations accountable for harms on the continent.
-More information about the General Assembly can be found here.
+More information about the General Assembly can be found here

+In February 2019, we and 33 global partners sent joint recommendations to the AfDB’s Board of Directors, calling for the Board to ensure that the consultation process for the upcoming review of the IRM avoids the missteps of the 2014 IRM review, and is transparent, meaningful, and inclusive.
 Accountability Counsel will continue to work with our partners to ensure that the IRM is a robust and effective avenue for remedy for communities negatively impacted by AfDB projects.

 - Past Advocacy